 - We talk to individual members of the public through an extensive programme of outreach events in local supermarkets and markets.

 - We can take up issues brought to us by local people.

-- We publish regular information about our projects, how to get involved and our achievements on our Website and in our Newsletter.
+- We publish regular information about our projects, how to get involved and our achievements on our website.

 - We provide information and advice about accessing health and social care services and exercising choice in relation to those services.